 Whether girdle, corset or All-in One corselette it served one more shaping purpose: the indent or waist nipper.
 A sharp indentation 2-3 inches above the belly button and just below the rib cage was part of the ideal 1940s silhouette.
 This provided the hour glass shape the 1940s were known for.
-Dresses bodices were tailored to end right at this indention and skirts to begin and hang over the hips and stomach.
+Dress bodices were tailored to end right at this indention and skirts to begin and hang over the hips and stomach.
 The hips were never confined in 40’s girdles- only covered to smooth and shape gently.
 Remember during the war women had to work, move and bend in their girdles- there was no use for any confining undergarments.

 It was less critical in the 1940s to have small proportions all around as it was to have the illusion of a small waist and full hips.
 This is one reason dressing in 1940s dresses is more flattering on a full spectrum of women’s shapes and sizes.

 Slips were the last underwear layer a lady needed to create the perfect shape.
 Nine out of ten women wore slips on top of their foundation garments and under outer garments.
 Slips came in long dress like varieties or shorter shirt and top only selections.
 Slips were usually white, black or soft peachy pink.
 Sheer dresses looked best with matching color slips and often came with them when purchased.
 Silk or rayon made the best slips.
 Cotton knit was the most affordable slip but prone to bunching at the knees and sticking to the inside of dresses.
 Taffeta slips retained body heat and were not worn in hot weather.
 Slips had adjustable thin shoulder straps and a figure flattering bias cut shape or straight cut gores.